vhollo/Svelte-Kitten/README.md

 # SVELTE-KITTEN

-This is a template project for Svelte-Kitten.
+Svelte-Kitten is my template project for Svelte-Kit.
 What I plan to include:

 * [x] MDSVEX